[HISTORY: Adopted by the Annual Town Meeting of the Town of Shapleigh 3-9-2019 by Art. 6;Amendments noted where applicable.]

 This chapter is adopted pursuant to Home Rule Powers as provided for in Article VIII-A of the Maine Constitution and Title 30, M.R.S.A. § 1917.

 As used in this chapter, the following terms shall have the meanings indicated:

 - A room or group of rooms designed and equipped exclusively for use as living quarters for only one family, including provisions for living, sleeping, cooking and eating.
 The term shall include manufactured dwelling units but shall not include trailers or recreational vehicles.

-- One or more persons occupying a premises and living as a single housekeeping unit, as distinguished from a group occupying a boardinghouse, lodging house or hotel.
+- One or more persons occupying a premise and living as a single housekeeping unit, as distinguished from a group occupying a boarding house, lodging house or hotel.
 Such unit shall not exceed five persons not related by blood or marriage.

 - GROWTH PERMIT

 - A permit to create a new dwelling, issued by the Shapleigh Planning Board after ascertaining that the proposed dwelling would meet all of the relevant requirements of this chapter.